Motorways (253 to 273)

 Amber flashing lights.
 These warn of a hazard ahead.
 The signal may show a temporary maximum speed limit, lanes that are closed or a message such as ‘Fog’.
 Adjust your speed and look out for the danger until you pass a signal which is not flashing or one that gives the ‘All clear’ sign and you are sure it is safe to increase your speed.

 Red flashing lights.
-If red lights on the overhead signals flash above your lane and a red ‘X’ is showing, you MUST NOT go beyond the signal in that lane.
-If red lights flash on a signal in the central reservation or at the side of the road, you MUST NOT go beyond the signal in any lane.
+If red lights flash on a signal in the central reservation or on the side of the road and lane closed sign is showing, you MUST NOT go beyond the signal in any lane.

 Joining the motorway (rule 259)

 Joining the motorway.
 When you join the motorway you will normally approach it from a road on the left (a slip road) or from an adjoining motorway.
 You should

 - give priority to traffic already on the motorway